zcczhang/zcczhang.github.io/_experience/summer2020.md

 ### Responsibilities:
 - Implement the area coverage approach on unmanned aerial vehicles(UAVs)
 - Develop and implement deep reinforcement learning based algorithms with simulations for UAVs coverage
-- Make visualizations for the result of coverage and test the real drones in a specific field.
+- Implement a gym environment for coverage path planning for multiple drones using Actor Critic using Kronecker-Factored Trust Region (ACKTR) method provided by stable baseline in Python.